 See more about Harmony Belles in The Arts or in the MSM Curriculum Guide.

 Open to grades: 9-12

 Leadership Education, more commonly referred to as Marine Corps Junior Reserve Officer Training Corps (MCJROTC), is designed to instill in high school students the values of citizenship, service to the United States, personal responsibility and a sense of ethics and honor.
 In addition, students are acquainted with basic military subjects and Marine Corps traditions, customs, and courtesies.
 Enrollment does not obligate a student to military service.

 The MCJROTC program produces successful students and productive adults while fostering a constructive and disciplined learning environment.
 Additionally the program makes substantial contributions to many community service projects and not-for-profit organizations.
 The class meets for physical fitness on Monday, Wednesday and Friday mornings from 6:30 to 7:30 a.m. at Catholic High.
 The academics of Leadership Education* are conducted on Tuesday and Thursday mornings from 7:00 to 7:55 at Mount St. Mary Academy and requires course enrollment.

 Sponsor: Mrs. Stover

 What do we do?
-Students participate in Latin-related activities such as the mock slave auction, the language banquet, the AFLTA Language Festival, the Ancient Roman banquet, the MSM open house, Halloween Latin Scavenger Hunt/Trick or Treat, the cookie dough fundraiser for travel scholarships, occasional bocce ball activities, mousetrap catapult building, and more.
+Students participate in Latin-related activities such as the Halloween Mythological Pumpkin Decorating Contest, the language banquet, the Ancient Roman banquet, the AFLTA State Language Competition, language week activities, mousetrap catapult building, chariot washes, and more.

-How to join: Students in grades 9-12 who are currently enrolled in Latin are invited to join.
-Students who have taken Latin at MSM but are no longer enrolled may still join the club, but are asked to pay their own dues.
+How to join: Students in grades 9-12 who are currently enrolled in Latin are invited to join and dues are free.
+Students who are not taking Latin at MSM may still join the club but must pay dues.

 MODEL UN (United Nations)